What Is Orkambi (Lumacaftor/Ivacaftor)?

 In children ages 2 to 5, the amount of lumacaftor/ivacaftor (Orkambi) taken is based on their weight.
-For young children, the drug comes in a packet that is mixed with soft food or a liquid that contains fat.
+For young children, the drug comes in a packet that is mixed with room temperature, soft food or a liquid that contains fat.
 Fatty foods commonly mixed with this drug include whole milk, eggs, avocado or peanut butter.
-For ages 6 and older, lumacaftor/ivacaftor is taken in two tablets every 12 hours, also with foods that contain fat.
+For ages 6 and older, lumacaftor/ivacaftor is taken in two tablets every 12 hours, usually before or after eating food containing fat.

 What are the risks or common side effects with Orkambi?

 The most common side effects of taking lumacaftor/ivacaftor (Orkambi) are:

 - Shortness of breath and tightness in the chest

 - Upper respiratory tract infections such as colds, sore throat, nasal and sinus congestion or runny nose

 - Higher muscle enzyme levels found in the blood

 - Irregular, missed or abnormal menstrual periods in females1,2

 This is not a complete list of side effects.
 Talk to your doctor about the drugs you’re currently taking to avoid potential drug interactions.